joelspi97/MI-blog/README.md

 * CSS3

 ## In case you want to run this project in your local environment:
+You need to have both node and npm installed on your computer.
+I recommend installing them by using the [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm), otherwise you can download them from [here](https://nodejs.org/en).

-To build it, I used Node v16.15.1 and npm v8.11.0.
+To build this project I used Node v16.15.1 and npm v8.11.0, so it's also advisable that you use the same versions.

-1. npm install
-2. npm run devStart
+Follow these steps:
+1. Open the project on your preferred code editor.
+2. Run the following command: **npm install**
+3. Create a file called .env and inside of it declare the following environment variables:
+  i.
+DATABASE_URL=(insert here the url to your local mongo database) ii.
+PORT=(insert here the port number in which you want to run the project)
+4. Run a local server using this command: **npm run devStart**
+5. Open a browser and go to http://localhost:PORT-YOU-SELECTED

 ## Screenshots
 ![Screenshot of M.I.
 Blog 1 of 2.
 Showing the form modal users would fill to create a new blogpost.](./public/assets/screenshot1.png)